 Equally, in John Ford's My Darling Clementine, Doc Holliday would seem to be the trigger happy trouble maker coming into Tombstone, but the film presents him as a conflicted character, someone who demands as much respect as contempt, and a man who can see reason when certain moments demand it.
 Our loyalties aren't unequivocally with Wyatt Earp, and the manner in which Clementine's feelings for Holliday gravitate towards the lovelorn Earp indicates a woman who is aware that there are values in both men.
 Doc Holliday may initially be presented as a man with a loose trigger for anyone who has too loose a tongue, but he's also a dying figure with a haunted past; not simply the villain with a death wish.

-John Ford's The Man who Shot Liberty Valance, made in 1964, eighteen years after My Darling Clementine, might seem like a step back if we think of the undeniably villainous behaviour of Lee Marvin's titular character.
+Ford's The Man Who Shot Liberty Valance, made in 1964, eighteen years after My Darling Clementine, might seem like a step back if we think of the undeniably villainous behaviour of Lee Marvin's titular character.
 But the dynamic conflict in Ford's film lies elsewhere, between the morally sound gunman played by John Wayne, and the lawyer caught in the town, James Stewart.
 Should it be the rule of law or the rule of the gun that dictates how society should develop?
 The film proposes a combination of the two as the truth behind who, finally, killed Valance is of less importance than the mythological need for the people to believe it was the lawyer over the gunman, an epochal shift from the rule of the gun giving way to the rule of the law, even if the gun is required to register this shift.